pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 ## Details on $\gamma$ function and the minimum detection

-The aim of $\gamma$ is to estimate de density, but it could have been done with standard KDE methods.
+The aim of $\gamma$ is to estimate de density, but it could have been done with standard Kernel Density Estimation (KDE) methods.
 Below is a figure comparing the 2.
 ![Chi distribution](/figure/density_with_kde.png)

 The "kde" plot is obtained by performing kernel density estimation on the distance distribution from the star in the dataset on the right to all other points.
 As expected the density is low and varying a lot for low distances and there is a minimum between 2 modes.
 The minimum between the modes is the location we want to find.
-If we simply look for the minimum value of all kde values there might be 2 problems:
+If we simply look for the minimum value of all KDE values there might be 2 problems:
 1. The minimum might be found before the first mode.
 2. The minimum might be found after the second mode.

-To address the first problem we use the function $\gamma$ instead of the kde.
-Experimentally, it effectively acts as a kde until the first minimum but has high values before that, which avoids detecting a minimum before the first mode.
+To address the first problem we use the function $\gamma$ instead of a kernel density estimator.
+Experimentally, it effectively acts as a kernel density estimator until the first minimum but has high values before that, which avoids detecting a minimum before the first mode.

 Looking at the formula you can see that if there's only 2 values, $\gamma(\mathbf X_{2})=1$.
 Also note that the denominator reacts a lot faster than the numerator and is inversly proportional to the density.

 The second problem is solved by having the maximum cluster size parameters.
 Indeed, usually the density after the second mode is only smaller near the end.
 So removing the tail of the distance distribution is enough to avoid finding a minimum in density after the second mode.

-The $\gamma$ function is not well tested as a kde, so there might be so unforeseen situations.
-It comes from (https://www.stat.cmu.edu/technometrics/59-69/VOL-01-03/v0103217.pdf) and was used as a maximum likelihood estimator for truncated normal distribution.
+The $\gamma$ function is not well tested as a kernel density estimator, so there might be so unforeseen situations.
+It comes from (https://www.stat.cmu.edu/technometrics/59-69/VOL-01-03/v0103217.pdf) and was used as a maximum likelihood estimator for truncated normal distributions.

 ## Computional complexity